enupal/docs/docs/stripe-payments/pro/product-field-type.md

 The `Stripe Product field type` its useful if you need to add more info to your Products besides the info stored on Stripe like images, handling inventory, SEO data, etc.

-Let's say that the handle of your Stripe Product Field is "stripeProduct", in the following example you can see how to output some variables and methods available in the field type:
+Let's say that the handle of your Stripe Product Field is `stripeProduct`, in the following example you can see how to output some variables and methods available in the field type:

 ```twig
 {% set product = entry.stripeProduct.one() %}